-Cochlear is exposed to currency risk on sales, purchases and borrowings that are denominated in a currency other than the respective functional currencies of the controlled entities, primarily Australian dollars (AUD), but also United States dollars (USD), Euros (EUR), Sterling (GBP), Swedish kroner (SEK), Swiss francs (CHF) and Japanese yen (JPY).
+Cochlear is exposed to currency risk on sales, purchases and borrowings that are denominated in a currency other than the respective functional currencies of the controlled entities, primarily Australian dollars (AUD), but also United States dollars (USD), Euros (EUR), Sterling (GBP), Swedish kroner (SEK), Japanese yen (JPY) and Swiss francs (CHF).
 The currencies in which these transactions primarily are denominated are AUD, USD, EUR, GBP, SEK and JPY.